-Compliance-In eleven States, the ASC found statutes, regulations, or practices that were inconsistent with various provisions of the AQB's Qualifications Criteria for certified appraisers.
-For example, States awarded experience credit for teaching appraisal related courses or for real estate sales experience; approved distance education courses from non-AQB recognized course providers; carried over excess continuing education credits from one credentialing period to the next; approved without individual review education courses offered by sponsors of the Foundation; or awarded education credit for courses with no appraisal-related content.
+• Compliance-In nine States, the ASC found statutes, regulations, or practices that were inconsistent with various provisions of the AQB's Qualifications Criteria for certified appraisers.
+For example, States awarded experience credit for teaching appraisal related courses or for real estate sales experience; approved distance education courses from non-AQB recognized course providers; approved without individual review education courses offered by sponsors of the Foundation; or awarded education credit for courses with no appraisal-related content.
 The ASC also found that three States were not validating educational claims of applicants, as recommended in ASC Policy Statement 10;

-- Temporary Practice-The ASC found inconsistencies with Title XI and ASC Policy Statement 5 in seven State temporary practice programs.
-These inconsistencies, among other things, included limiting a certified or licensed appraiser to only a single permit per year, issuing permits for less than six months, or not providing appraisers with an easy way to renew permits.
-At year-end, these problems had been, or were in the process of being, resolved; and - Enforcement-Seven States did not resolve complaints expeditiously; were inconsistent in applying disciplinary sanctions; or did not adequately document enforcement-related files.
-Two States did not forward disciplinary actions to the ASC, as required by Title XI and ASC Policy Statement 9.
+- Temporary Practice-The ASC found inconsistencies with Title XI and ASC Policy Statement 5 in ten State temporary practice programs.
+These inconsistencies, among other things, included limiting a certified or licensed appraiser to only a single permit per year, issuing permits for less than six months, not issuing permits within five days of receipt of a complete application, or not providing appraisers with an easy way to renew permits.
+At year-end, these problems had been, or were in the process of being, resolved; and - Enforcement-Ten States did not resolve complaints expeditiously; were inconsistent in applying disciplinary sanctions; or did not adequately document enforcement-related files.
+One State did not forward disciplinary actions to the ASC, as required by Title XI and ASC Policy Statement 9.

 The ASC sent field review letters to each State agency, detailing the ASC's concerns and followed up on these concerns.
-In addition, three follow-up visits were conducted to more closely monitor a State's progress in correcting identified deficiencies.
+In addition, one follow-up visit was conducted to more closely monitor a State's progress in correcting identified deficiencies.
 The resulting changes continued to improve State appraiser regulatory programs.